 Pifito Ball Pump

-This is a dual-action pump that’s designed for all types of balls.
-It comes with a convenient carry pouch that you can use to store the pump when it’s not in use.
-Inside the pouch, you’ll find a small pocket, which you can use to store the included four needles.
-The pump is made out of mostly plastic, which does decrease it’s overall durability, but does include some components that are made out of metal.
-The pump also offers excellent needle protection.
-The needle is protected by a thick rubber sleeve, complete with a cap that screws over it and is designed to absorb the needle’s movements, which reduces the risk of damaging and bending the needle during the inflation process.
-Additionally, the manufacturer offers a money-back guarantee, which you can take advantage of if you’re not satisfied with the pump’s performance.
+This dual-action pump is suitable for all types of balls and includes a convenient carry pouch for storage when not in use.
+Inside the pouch, you will find a small pocket to store the four included needles.
+While the pump is primarily made of plastic, which slightly affects its overall durability, certain components are made of metal.
+Notably, the pump provides excellent needle protection through a thick rubber sleeve and a screw-on cap.
+This design absorbs the needle’s movements, minimizing the risk of damage or bending during the inflation process.
+Furthermore, the manufacturer offers a money-back guarantee to ensure customer satisfaction.

 - Carrying pouch included